rfberaldo/sqlz/README.md

 ## Querying

-sqlz has only three main methods, they will behave different depending on the args provided:
+sqlz has only three main methods, they behave different depending on the args provided:

 ```go
 Query(ctx context.Context, dst any, query string, args ...any) error